Motion Picture Association film rating system: X replaced by NC-17

 In the rating system's early years, "X"-rated films such as Midnight Cowboy (1969) and A Clockwork Orange (1971) were understood to be unsuitable for children, but non-pornographic and intended for the general public.
 However, pornographic films often self-applied the non-trademarked "X" rating, and it soon became synonymous with pornography in American culture.
 In late 1989 and early 1990, respectively, Henry: Portrait of a Serial Killer and The Cook, the Thief, His Wife & Her Lover, two critically acclaimed art films featuring strong adult content, were released.
 Neither film was approved for an MPAA rating, limiting their commercial distribution and prompting criticism of the rating system's lack of a designation for such films.

 In September 1990, the MPAA introduced the rating NC-17 ("No Children Under 17 Admitted").
 Henry & June, previously to be assigned an X rating, was the first film to receive the NC-17 rating instead.
 Although films with an NC-17 rating had more mainstream distribution opportunities than X-rated films, many theaters refused to screen them, most entertainment media did not accept advertising for them, and many large video outlets refused to stock them.
+Additionally, the MPAA started to include explanations, or "descriptors", of why each film received an "R" rating, allowing parents to know what type of content the film contained.
+For example, the descriptor for The Girl Who Played with Fire read "Rated [R] for brutal violence including a rape, some strong sexual content, nudity and language."

 The ratings used from 1990 to 1996 were: